SmartMeshFoundation/Photon/docs/contract_spec.md

 In the lifetime of payment channels, participants have to submit proofs in accord with the channel phases.
 As a honest actor, if he updates the most recently-generated, accurate proofs at a certain phase, our contrast validates that he can get his deserved benefit, even his partner does not update any proof or does with fradulent proof.

 ### Instant
 The newly-released contract provides instant transfer.
-Nodes (channel participants) can make an instant off-chain payment in our smartraiden token network, so that there is less possibility for lengthy mediated transfers due to lack of channel balance.
+Nodes (channel participants) can make an instant off-chain payment in our photon token network, so that there is less possibility for lengthy mediated transfers due to lack of channel balance.
 Our new version of contract has abandoned previous solution for channel lack of balance in mediated transfer, instead adopting a new method that is to re-route transfers in such cases.
 The efficiency for channel transfer has been improved.

 ### Cost-Effective
 The design for gas optimization has been adopted in our new version, which are mainly aimed at cost reduction in fields as user-involved channel creation, channel closing, and proof updates.
 Compared with previously-released contract, our new version can slash a huge amount of cost of gas.